STORM-IRIT/Radium-Engine/doc/developer/material.md

     }

     /// Return the geometric normal, in world space, defined or interpolated from vertices
-    /// This function might be different for vertex or fragment shaders vec3 getWorldSpaceNormal(
+    /// This function might be different for vertex or fragment m_shaders vec3 getWorldSpaceNormal(
 #ifdef NORMAL_AS_ATTRIBUTE
     #ifdef VERTEX_SHADER